Local restaurants step to feed first responders during severe ice storm - The Vicksburg Post

 “We even had a busboy that I had cooking with me,” Whittington said.
 “He really stepped up and helped out,” she said, as well as the other two employees who were willing to get out in the “mess.”

-Mike Roach, who is the owner of the local McDonald’s franchise, said he was also appreciative of his managers who were willing to come in and work so they, too, could provide food to the essential workers.
+Mike Roach, owner of the local McDonald’s franchise, said he was also appreciative of his managers who were willing to come in and work so they, too, could provide food to the essential workers.

 “It was gratifying that they accepted to come in and help because they could have said no,” Roach said.